 Recognizing the birth of our Savior approaching (i.e. Advent means “a coming, approach, arrival.”) brings a restart of Christian focus and a wonder of the coming future God will present as we trust in God’s new set of days coming out of our past days and troubles.
 Typically this starts on a Sunday around the start of December.

 It celebrates Jesus being made into flesh.
-A twelve day celebration begining Christmas Eve, based the Jewish custom of marking the start of the new day at sundown.
-The name Christmas is short for “Christ’s Mass” and what we do that evening to begin those celbrations and to give God our thanks.
+A twelve day celebration beginning Christmas Eve, based the Jewish custom of marking the start of the new day at sundown.
+The name Christmas is short for “Christ’s Mass” and what we do that evening to begin those celebrations and to give God our thanks.

 January 6th marks the non Jewish scholars, called Magi, who were led by a star to worship this newborn.
 Confirming Jesus has come for all of humanity.
 It celebrates the baptism, the start of his ministry as he turned water into wine, confirming the purpose of the arrival of Jesus.

-This season ends the last sunday before Lent as we take our focus on his leasons towards behaving in the Way of Christ as people of the Lord.
+This season ends the last Sunday before Lent as we take our focus on his lessons towards behaving in the Way of Christ as people of the Lord.
 See: Prayers of the People for Epiphany

 The Colour Purple